Murex

 Murex is a genus of medium to large sized predatory tropical sea snails.
 These are carnivorous marine gastropod molluscs in the family Muricidae, commonly called "murexes" or "rock snails".

-The common name murex is still used for many species in the family Muricidae which were originally given the Latin generic name Murex in the past, but have more recently been regrouped into different newer genera.

-The word murex was used by Aristotle in reference to these kinds of snails, thus making it one of the oldest classical seashell names still in use by the scientific community.
+The common name murex is still used for many species in the family Muricidae which were originally given the Latin generic name Murex, but have more recently been regrouped into newer genera.
+Murex was used in antiquity to describe spiny sea snails, especially those associated with the production of purple dye.
+Murex is one of the oldest classical seashell names still used by the scientific community.

+Aristotle described these mollusks in his History of Animals using the Greek term πορφύρα (porphyra).

+Etymology

+The term murex originates from the Latin word mūrex, likely related to the Greek word μύαξ (myax), meaning sea mussel.
+The connection between these terms suggests a shared linguistic root, possibly linked to the Greek word μῦς (mys), meaning "mouse," due to the perceived resemblance between the shape of certain mollusks and mice.

 Fossil records

 This genus is known in the fossil records from the Cretaceous to the Quaternary (age range: from 125.45 to 0.0 million years ago).
 Fossils of species within this genus have been found all over the world.
 There are about 25 known extinct species.

 Distribution

 Murex is solely an Indo-Pacific genus, as demonstrated by Ponder & Vokes (1988).
 The species from the western Atlantic that were formerly considered to belong to the genus Murex are now placed in the genus Haustellum.